Cryolite/mjai/README.md

 A `start_game` message is sent by the game host to notify all players of the start of the game after receiving `join` messages from all participating players.
 The game host SHOULD send a `start_game` message to each player after receiving `join` messages from all participating players.
 The game host MAY specify an integer from `0` to `4` in the `id` field to represent each player's seat order.
 Additionally, the game host MAY specify strings in the `names` field to identify each player.
 The strings listed in the `names` field SHOULD correspond to the strings in the `name` fields of the `join` messages from the players, arranged in seat order.

+A player who has received a `start_game` message SHOULD send a `none` message to the game host.

+After receiving `none` messages from all players in response to the `start_game` message, the game host SHOULD send a `start_kyoku` message to each player.

 #### Directions

 Host-to-player.